Email FacebookTwitterMenu burgerClose thin

 SmartAsset: What You Need to Know About Inheritance Tax

-As you can see, there are only six states with inheritance taxes.
+Again, there are only five states with inheritance taxes.
 Overall, inheritance tax rates vary based on the beneficiary’s relationship to the deceased person.

 Spouses are automatically exempt from inheritance taxes.
 That means that if your husband or wife passes away and leaves you a condo, you won’t have to pay an inheritance tax at all even if the property is located in one of the states mentioned above.
 Since the Supreme Court’s ruling, the same rule applies to same-sex spouses.

-Children and grandchildren who receive an inheritance aren’t taxed either if the deceased person lived in any of these four states: New Jersey, Kentucky, Iowa or Maryland.
-The bad news then is that all other relatives – and kids and grandkids receiving property from Pennsylvania and Nebraska – may have to pay up.
+Children and grandchildren who receive an inheritance aren’t taxed either if the deceased person lived in any of these states: New Jersey, Kentucky or Maryland.
+The bad news is that all other relatives – and kids and grandkids receiving property from Pennsylvania and Nebraska – may be required to pay taxes.

 Also, keep in mind that states have different rules regarding how much of an inheritance is automatically exempt from tax.
 For example, a sibling of a person in New Jersey can inherit up to $25,000 without owing inheritance tax on the property.
 For inheritances above $25,000, they’ll pay a tax that ranges between 11% and 16%.